Skip to content

 Data Compression

-When collecting a large number of static resources (such as JS, CSS, images, etc.) and enabling full collection, the SDK may generate a lot of data after initialization, causing request backlogs and even affecting the application thread state.
+When collecting a large number of static resources (such as JS, CSS, images, etc.) and enabling full collection, the SDK may generate a lot of data after initialization, causing request backlog and even affecting the application thread state.

 To mitigate this, the following optimization measures can be taken: